 There is currently no additional charge incurred by using the Images API.
 See the App Engine pricing page.

-Each Images service request counts toward the Image Manipulation API Calls quota.
+Each Images API request counts toward the Image Manipulation API Calls quota.
 An app can perform multiple transformations of an image in a single API call.

 Data sent to the Images service counts toward the Data Sent to (Images) API quota.
 Data received from the Images service counts toward the Data Received from (Images) API quota.